tania18alam-png/sales-data-analysis/README.md

 This project analyzes sales data to identify trends, patterns, and key business insights.

-The analysis includes:
+## Analysis Performed

-- Cleaning and preparing sales data using Python and Pandas
+The Python analysis includes:

-- Exploring sales data to identify trends and patterns
+- Loading sales data from a CSV file using Pandas
-- Using SQL queries to analyze sales information
+- Inspecting the first five rows of the dataset
-- Creating data visualizations to communicate findings
+- Reviewing dataset information and structure
-- Summarizing key insights from the analysis
+- Calculating total revenue from the sales data